cubehouse/js-astify/README.md

 * __astify.createNode(type, args...)__: creates an AST Node from scratch.

 ## Selectors
-To select nodes you can use css-like syntax (work in progress) using __node.find(selector)__
+To select nodes you can use css-like syntax (work in progress) using __node.find(selector)__.
+Some examples:

-* 'function function function var' - descending selectors, this would filter to vars that are inside 3 nested functions.
+* `function function function var` - descending selectors, this would filter to vars that are inside 3 nested functions.
-* 'function > id' - child selector requires nodes to be direct children
+* `function > id` - child selector requires nodes to be direct children
-* 'var.declarations' - select specific properties
+* `var.declarations` - select specific properties
-* 'function.params.id' - select multiple properties
+* `function.params.id` - select multiple properties
-* 'function::scope' - select all the nodes in the current scope
+* `function:scope` - select all the nodes in the current scope
+* `method[kind = ""][key != "constructor"].value` - selects methods (es6) with no kind (normal) where key is notEqual to constructor, then selectos its value property (a function expression).
+* `method[key = "constructor"].value:first` - selects the first method with the name "constructor" and returns its value (function expr)
+* `ident:first-child` - selects all identifiers that are first-children
+* `return:last-child` - select all return statements which are last children
+* `call[callee = "super"]` - select functions calls where the function name is "super"
+* `member[object=super]` - selects expressions that look like "super.prop"

 ### Node Creation
 An intro example to manually assembling nodes